deislabs/bindle/docs/signing-spec.md

 Verification of an invoice includes the following steps:

-1. Load the invoice
+1. Load the signatures file
-2. Extract the signature block from the invoice
-3. Reconstruct the cleartext block following the signing rules
-4. For each signature block
+2. For each signature block
     a.
 Extract the public key
     b.
 Verify that the key has not already been used in another signature block
         - If a key is used to sign the same invoice multiple times, the implementation SHOULD fail
     c.
+Calculate the signature payload as with signing
-Verify the signature using the public key and the cleartext data
+    d.
+Verify the signature using the public key and the signature payload
         - If verification fails for a known signer, the application MUST fail
         - If the verification fails for an unknown signer (whose key does not exist in the keyrings), the application SHOULD emit a warning and MAY fail.
 Consider, though, that failing could allow an attack to forge known-bad signatures as a denial of service attack.
-    d.
+    e.
 Locate the key in the keyring
         - If the key is not located, this is not an error
+    f.
+If the signature type is `yanked_signature`, treat the invoice as _yanked_
-5. Apply a key trust strategy (See "Strategies of Key Trust" below)
+3. Apply a key trust strategy (See "Strategies of Key Trust" below)
     - At minimum, the strategy should be that the `creator` signature is signed with a known key (Strategy 1).
     - For use on public bindle servers, allowing the `creator or approver` strategy (Strategy 2) is preferred.